Fair Representation in Parliamentary Summaries: Measuring and Mitigating Inclusion Bias: Background

 To evaluate abstractive summaries, embedding-based similarity measures have been developed to address the semantic limitations of the earlier methods that relied on n-gram overlap.
 For example, \textit{BERTScore} \cite{zhang2020bert} measures \textit{precision} and \textit{recall} separately, by comparing the semantic similarity of tokens in the summary and source material.
 Specifically, a high \textit{BERTScore} precision ($P_{\text{BERT}}$) indicates that each token/term in the summary is a strong semantic match for a token in the source (indicating a low level of added information or hallucination).
 Conversely, a high recall ($R_{\text{BERT}}$) indicates that tokens/terms in the source are all matched by tokens in the summary -- indicating that the summary covers the content in the original document.
 More recent work has explored \textit{factual consistency} as an evaluation criterion, which considers whether a summary accurately conveys the meaning of the source text without introducing contradictions \cite{wang2020fact}.
 Such approaches have been applied in the context of question answering (QA) \cite{scialom2021questeval} and natural language inference (NLI) \cite{falke2019ranking}.
 However, their effectiveness relies heavily on the quality of the underlying QA and NLI models.

-The brevity or succinctness of summaries is typically measured independently.
-For example, the compression ratio measures the ratio of tokens in the summary to tokens in the source document \cite{fabbri2021summeval}.
-Alternatively, some studies will assess \textit{information density} by normalising or penalising summary length \cite{liu2022reference}.

 When summarising parliamentary debates, particular attention must be given to accurately attributing arguments, positions, and proposals to the correct speakers.
 Existing evaluation methods do not adequately penalise the misattribution of content to speakers.
-Later in Section \ref{sec:evaluating_summaries}, we describe our framework for evaluating debate summaries where we address this evaluation gap.
+For instance, standard metrics can assign high scores to summaries that reverse a speakers position (from opposition to support) or ignore them entirely (provided another speaker with a similar position is present), because these methods measure an overall semantic or lexical overlap, rather than speaker-specific accuracy.
+Later in Section \ref{sec:method_evaluation}, we demonstrate this limitation with examples, and describe our framework for evaluating debate summaries where we address this evaluation gap.